drduh/YubiKey-Guide/README.md

 See [Verifying authenticity of Debian CDs](https://www.debian.org/CD/verify) for more information.

-Mount a storage device and copy the image to it:
+Mount a portable storage device and copy the image:

 **Linux**